It is never too late to learn.

 The most convenient “on ramp” for purchasing cryptocurrency depends upon the country and jurisdiction in which you are resident.
 This Guide focusses on services relevant to Arthur Dent’s country of origin, the UK.

-If you haven't yet downloaded and installed your own cryptocurrency wallet (or perhaps you don't trust yourself to protect your private key) one of the quickest and safest ways to invest in cryptocurrency today is to download the SwissBorg app because their wealth app is arguably one of the best fiat on ramps in the crypto space.
+Even if you haven't yet downloaded and installed your own cryptocurrency wallet (or perhaps you don't trust yourself to protect your private key) one of the quickest and safest ways to invest in cryptocurrency today is to download the SwissBorg app because their wealth app is arguably one of the best fiat on ramps in the crypto space.
 SwissBorg is available throughout Europe.
-It is easy to use and offers some unique features including their proprietary Smart Engine.
-Click our picture of a Bitcoin ATM for an invitation to join Swissborg.
+It is easy to use and offers some unique features including their proprietary Smart Engine enabling you to earn interest from their yield wallets.
+Click our picture of a Bitcoin ATM for an invitation to join Swissborg where deposits, exchanges and withdrawals are fast, and if you use their yield wallets you can earn at a competitive interest rate.

-So that you don't feel left out by this section of the Guide if you're not in Europe we suggest you look at the Kraken Exchange at https://www.kraken.com/
+So that you don't feel left out by this section of the Guide if you're not in the UK we suggest you look at Relai which has recently become popular in Europe or for the rest of the world Kraken has a good reputation or you may find that Bitget can offer a wider selection of coins not available elsewhere.

-One of the most widely known and popular exchanges in many countries is Coinbase but their fees tend to be higher and the transaction and withdrawal times tend to be much slower so we don't recommend this to our UK friends.
+One of the most widely known and popular exchanges in many countries is Coinbase but their fees tend to be high, transaction and withdrawal times tend to be slower than with other services suggested above and their customer support receives poor reviews so we can't recommend it to our UK followers.

 Before moving ERC20 tokens from one wallet to another on the Ethereum network or initiating a trade on the Ethereum network using, for example, the Uniswap decentralised exchange (DEX), it is advisable to check the current Gas Price (Gwei) and make sure you will have enough ETH in your wallet to cover the transaction fee.
 The Gas Price of each transaction varies depending upon how congested the Ethereum network is and it can sometimes be worth waiting for a quieter time.